How to grow your Instagram account in 2026

 Bring people to your page as you post

-Another technique that can drive people to your page is – liking everyone’s comments on your previous post right after posting.
-This way there will be a notification of your action in each user’s Notification list which will make them curious to view your profile.
+Another technique that can drive people to your page is liking everyone’s comments on your previous post right after posting.
+This way, there will be a notification of your action in each user’s Notification list, which can make them curious to view your profile.

 Post regularly

 Your followers need to know that you’re here every day/2nd day/n days.
-Don’t post more often than you can provide in the long term though or you’ll end up breaking the consistency when you run out of photos or time.
-Post at least a couple of times a week.
-But don’t overdo it.
-There are people who don’t like to see too frequent photos from a user in their home feed, and that might lead to an unfollow.
+Don’t post more often than you can provide in the long term, or you’ll end up breaking the consistency when you run out of photos or time.
+But don’t overdo it – there are people who don’t like to see too many photos from a user in their home feed, and that might lead to an unfollow.

-Take note that it is also better to post less frequently, but good quality content on your page rather than to post daily average/bad quality content.
+Take note that it is also better to post less frequently, but good quality content on your page, rather than post daily average/bad quality content.

-When someone visits your page – the way your page looks is the first impression.
-If your recent posts are made two weeks ago – the user might not want to follow you, because you might not be active.
+When someone visits your page, the way your page looks is the first impression.
+If your recent posts were made a month or more ago, the user might not want to follow you, because you might not be active.

 Build your profile

 When a person discovers your account, the first thing they do is visit your profile.
-That means – your profile photo, your name line, your bio, highlights, and the look of your feed is just as important.
-The better of an impression you leave – the better the chance that the new visitor will press “Follow”.
+That means – your profile photo, your name line, your bio, highlights, and the look of your feed are just as important.
+The better of an impression you leave, the better the chance that the new visitor will press “Follow”.
+The text in your name line and bio works towards the search and SEO.

 Your profile photo

-This is just as important of an aspect as the texts written in your profile.
+This is just as important an aspect as the texts written in your profile.

-A profile photo should be distinguishable from all the other profile photos and the subject in it should be clear.
-This is important as when you visit a comment list – all the profile photos are small.
-I have my signature colors of orange, yellow, and green.
-They stand out very well against all the other user’s comments.
+A profile photo should be distinguishable from all the other profile photos, and the subject in it should be clear.
+This is important when you visit the comment – all the profile photos are small.
+I have had my signature colors of orange, yellow, and green, and have switched to orange and teal.
+They stand out very well against all the other users’ comments.

 The other aspect is that a profile photo should show something of yours.
 A good practice is either a photo of you or a photo of what you create.
-I used to have a logo, which was not a good practice at all.
+I used to have a logo, which was not a good practice for a page like mine.
 People kept mistaking me for a feature hub.
-For over a year I have had a photo of myself holding a camera.
-This way I add more personality to my profile.
+In 2022, I switched to a photo of myself holding a camera.
+This way, I add more personality to my profile.

-You can see how my profile photo has evolved starting from 2021 until now.
+You can see how my profile photo has evolved throughout the life of my Instagram account @macro.viewpoint:

 Your name line